 IO:O is the optical imaging component of the IO (Infrared-Optical) suite of instruments, and is a replacement for RATCam that has been the workhorse optical camera for many years.
 It provides a wider field of view and greater sensitivity than RATCam, and when combined with IO:I may eventually allow the ability to almost simultaneously image in both optical and near-infrared bands.

 IO:O was originally equipped with a Fairchild 486 CCD detector.
 However, this was found to have degraded during storage resulting in poor blue Quantum Efficiency (QE), so it was therefore replaced in June 2012 with an e2V CCD 231-84.
 This has worked well giving broadly similar performance to RATCam but with the advantage of a wider field of view.
 Read noise is currently slightly higher than RATCam with QE tilted more towards the red end of the spectrum.
-At present a single readout mode is implemented, giving a readout time of 13 seconds (2x2 binned).
+At present a single readout mode is implemented, giving a total readout and file creation overhead of 18.5 seconds per image (2x2 binned).
 1x1 binning is also available, although we do not regularly obtain 1x1 flats.
 Please contact the LT Support Astronomer if you wish to use this mode.

 IO:O is equipped with a large diameter Uniblitz iris shutter.
 This results in a different exposure time between the centre and edges of the field of 80ms.
 For reasonable photometric accuracy exposure times should therefore be greater than 20 seconds.
 Please feel free to discuss this issue with the LT Support Astronomer should you require short exposure times.
 It is of course possible to defocus the telescope so that bright targets can be observed.